Non-thermal electron cyclotron emission during runaway plateau in tokamak disruptions from a highly anisotropic dielectric tensor: Waves emitted by runaway electrons

 Let $n_{crit}$ be the critical density of kinetic instability onset such that $\gamma_{net}^{kin}(n_{hot}=n_{RE}) = 0$.
-We perform a linear stability analysis on the WW and LHW branches due to anomalous Doppler resonance by using KIAT with the analytic kinetic drive \ref{eq:gamma_kin1} to compute $\max(\gamma_{net}^{kin})$ and $n_{crit}$.
-Figure \ref{fig:gamma_max} shows that the instability onset is forbidden in the parameters used in Figs. \ref{fig:ECE_ja} and \ref{fig:Trad}, since $n_{RE}$ does not reach $n_{crit}$ and the net growth rate is negative across all radial points.
+We perform a linear stability analysis on the WW and LHW branches shown by Fig. \ref{fig:kin_drive} (b,d) due to anomalous Doppler resonance by using KIAT with the analytic kinetic drive \ref{eq:gamma_kin1} to compute $\max(\gamma_{net}^{kin})$ and $n_{crit}$.
+Figure \ref{fig:gamma_max} shows that the instability onset is forbidden in the parameters used in Figs. \ref{fig:ECE_ja} and \ref{fig:Trad}, since $n_{RE}$ (green curve) does not reach $n_{crit}$ (blue curve) and the net growth rate is negative across all radial points.
 This suggests that if the assumption of $f_{hot}$ (Eq. \ref{eq:f}) and the estimate of $\theta_0$ are reasonable, such a distribution wouldn’t collapse under unstable waves, but could instead remain stable.

+For highly energetic particles, additional stopping power arises from synchrotron and bremsstrahlung radiation, together with a significant orbit shift that limits the maximum energy \cite{Knoepfel1979NF}.
+The energy spectrum described by Eq. \ref{eq:E_spectrum} may therefore overestimate the number of ultra-relativistic electrons.
+Nevertheless, we confirm that the maximum growth rate over all waves including those resonant with such energetic electrons remains negative as clarified by the orange curve.